Uniqa Classic

 The Uniqa Classic was a staged cycling race held in Austria.
 It was created in 1953 and was part of UCI Europe Tour in 2005 as a 2.1 event, but has not been held since.
 Its main sponsor was insurance company Uniqa, which the race was named after.
+Bram de Groot won the final edition of the race in 2005.